vippsas/vipps-recurring-api/vipps-recurring-api.md

 amount can at any time be changed by the user.
 What the user has picked as their max amount will be available in the `GET agreement` response.
-Its recommended that when you set the `suggestedMaxAmount`, that you set a realistic amount - as setting it to unrealistic amounts might scare of the user when they accept the agreement.
+Its recommended that when you set the `suggestedMaxAmount`, that you set a realistic amount - as setting it to unrealistic amounts might scare off the user when they accept the agreement.

 ### How it works